Style line layers

 2D Line

-You can apply the 2D Line style when you want to visualize lines with a single color.
+You can apply the 2D Line style to visualize lines with a single color.
 You can show a network of transportation lines across a city, for example.

 1. Follow the steps in the Style layers workflow.